Don't Hug Me I'm Scared

-Don't Hug Me I'm Scared is a British surrealist adult puppet musical comedy horror web series created by Becky Sloan and Joe Pelling that consists of six short episodes released on YouTube between 29 July 2011 and 19 June 2016.
+Don't Hug Me I'm Scared (DHMIS) is a British adult puppet comedy horror web series created by Becky Sloan and Joe Pelling that consists of six short episodes released on YouTube between 29 July 2011 and 19 June 2016.
 It is notable for blending surrealism and dark comedy with psychological horror and musical elements.
 Its production is diverse, combining puppetry and live action with styles of animation including stop motion, traditional animation, flash animation, claymation, and computer animation.
-A sequel television series, also consisting of six episodes, was released on All 4 and Channel 4 on 23 September 2022.

 Each episode of the series starts like a typical children's programme, consisting of anthropomorphic puppets akin to those featured in Sesame Street or The Muppets.
 The series parodies and satirises these programmes by juxtaposing its inhabitants and their childlike, colourful environment against disturbing themes; each episode develops a plot twist that incorporates psychological horror, surreal imagery, dark comedy, extreme graphic violence, and existentialism, before returning the traumatised characters to their original situation with an altered outlook as a result of their experience.
+The series has received widespread critical acclaim for its production design, humour, hidden themes, lore, and characters.

-The six episodes of the web series explore creativity, time, love, technology, food, and dreams; the television series touches on jobs, death, family, friendship, transport, and electricity.
-Both have received widespread critical acclaim for their story, production design, psychological horror, humour, hidden themes, lore, and characters.
+A sequel television series, also consisting of six episodes, was released on Channel 4 on 23 September 2022.
+In February 2026, it was announced by comedy subscription streaming service Dropout that both the web series and TV series versions of DHMIS would be non-exclusively licensed to them for three years, in the first-ever licensing deal for Dropout.

 Premise

 Each episode revolves around three characters: a yellow childlike humanoid with blue hair and overalls, an anthropomorphic green mallard duck with a tweed jacket, and a red humanoid with a mop-like head.
-Their names are never explicitly stated but they are often referred to as Yellow Guy, Duck, and Red Guy.
-The characters also never refer to each other by name, but by pronouns.
+Their names are never explicitly stated, but they are often referred to as Yellow Guy, Duck, and Red Guy.
+Characters never relate to each other by name, but by pronouns or different aliases.
 Yellow Guy's father, Roy, occasionally appears but does not speak.
 An episode typically follows the three main characters meeting one or several anthropomorphic characters, who begin a musical number related to a basic concept of day-to-day life with an upbeat melody, similar to a Sesame Street segment.
 As each song progresses, it becomes apparent that its moral or message is nonsensical and self-contradicting, and that the "teacher" character has sinister ulterior motives.
 The climax of each episode is typically a plot twist involving psychological horror, dark comedy, and extreme graphic violence.
 Later in the series, the characters begin questioning the nature of their reality and the bizarre messages of the teachers.